 - ¼ cup red wine vinegar

-- 2 tbsp olive oil mayo blend orPaleo mayonnaise
+- 2 tablespoon olive oil mayo blend orPaleo mayonnaise

 - In a shaker jar, add vinegars, mayo, oil, sugar, salt and pepper